mdn/translated-content/files/ko/learn/css/styling_text/styling_lists/index.md

 ### value

-The {{htmlattrxref("value","ol")}} attribute allows you to set your list items to specific numerical values.
+The [`value`](/ko/docs/Web/HTML/Element/ol#value) attribute allows you to set your list items to specific numerical values.
 The following example:

 ```html
 <ol>